-In outdoor roller skating should protective gear is useful.
-Skate gloves can provide a comfortable alternative to bulky wrist guards in certain situations.
+In outdoor roller skating skate gloves can provide a comfortable alternative to bulky wrist guards.

 Outdoor roller skating should be accompanied with a set protective and precautionary measures to make the best out of it without getting hurt.
 Roller skating is about the art of balance, and protective gear proves to be real useful to prevent injuries.
 It is quite a requirement to also safeguard your wrists.
 In case of slips and falls, it is a natural instinct to reach behind and use your hands and wrists to support your body from being thrown down with great force.
 Wrist sprain and fractures are the most frequent injuries in skating.
 To avoid and prevent all that, wrist guards keep the wrists straight and shields them from getting twisted or fractured.

 Wrist guards come in a variety of styles for example a soft padded guard with a harder covering, or a soft pad with plastic inserts.
 It all depends on the skaters’ needs and preferences.
 Best wrist guard are those, which are really worn by the skater.
 Bulky guards with extra thick splint protection in front and back of wrists are very safely, but uncomfortable especially in hot weather conditions, and often taken off because of sweating and discomfort.